 There are two main steps in this process

-- Create a redirect map for all the old URLs to the new URLs.
+- Create a redirect map for all the old site address URLs to the new URLs.

-- Use Google’s Change of Address tool in Google Search Console to make sure your new domain doesn’t lose and SEO juice.
+- Use Google’s Change of Address tool in Google Search Console to prevent any loss of SEO juice.

 Open Excel and copy this list to an excel column.